Information Report for Special Educational Needs and Disability (SEND)

 Parent / Teacher Consultation Notes

-Castle Hill Junior School is an inclusive school.
+Castle Hill Infant and Junior School is an inclusive school.
 We ensure that pupils are included in all aspects of learning and school life throughout their time with us.

 | CASTLE HILL SSC UNIT|